cid-harvard/vis-toolkit/README.md

 # vis-toolkit

 The **vis-toolkit** is a collection of visualization templates (line chart, treemap, etc.) using **D3**.
-Its goal is to provide access to fast visualization rendering, with a simple interface.
-In the future, it will aim to:
+Its goal is to render visualizations quickly, with a simple interface that can be used across various templates.
+Right now the goal it to make those charts work, In the future, goals will be cleaning code and make it faster, and also to:

 * Allow complex charts composition using reusable components
 * Enable storytelling with step by step display and annotations